lynchcm/Leah/content/blog/social media jargon explained.md

 ## Algorithm

 Breathe… It’s the dreaded algorithm!
-It’s _eas_iest to think of an algorithm as a formula fed to a computer, telling it to perform a certain function, or follow a specific set of rules.
+It’s easiest to think of an algorithm as a formula fed to a computer, telling it to perform a certain function, or follow a specific set of rules.
 In the case of

 Facebook’s algorithm, the formula dictates which content appears highly in someone’s feed.
 Facebook changes this formula all the time, never giving an individual or company enough time to fully crack the code; however, there are a few things we know for sure.